asphodelian/DSS-Spring-2024/Work Log.md

 	- Renamed columns
 	- Went to define columns, but stopped when realizing there are a lot of inputs
 - Decided to not do student dataset (for now)
+	- Included an evaluation log
+- Obesity Exploration R Code
+	- Read in dataset
+	- Renamed some columns
+	- Turned categorical cols into factors for summary
 - Updating it accordingly with everything done so far